Empowering communities

 Add to your academic qualifications

-• assisting you in communicating your GVI experience on LinkedIn and your CV
+• assist you with communicating your GVI experience on LinkedIn and your CV

-• assisting you in mapping out your career goals
+• assist you in mapping out your career goals

 Job guarantee